solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-03-FunctionApp-Python/README.md

 # Hands-on Lab: Azure Function with PostgreSQL (Python)

-In this hands-on lab you will create an HTTP Function Application using Visual Studio Code and Python.
+In this hands-on lab, an HTTP Function Application will be created using Visual Studio Code and Python.
 The HTTP Function Application will connect to an Azure Database for PostgreSQL Flexible Server and display database information.

 ## Setup

 ### Required Resources

-You will need several resources to perform this lab.
+Several resources are required to perform this lab.
 These include:

 - Azure App Service Plan (Linux)
 - Azure App Service (Linux)
 - Azure Database for PostgreSQL Flexible Server

-You can create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation:
+Create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation:

 - [Deployment Instructions](../../../11_03_Setup/00_Template_Deployment_Instructions.md)